tleppertbio/pathogentotree/partials.README.md

   The partial scripts are contained in the ./partials folder.<br/>

   The script for [earlybam-pickup-startup.script](./partials/earlybam-pickup-startup.script)<br/>
   - is copied by the reset.script (invoked by cleanup-mycosnp-vm.script)
   - the sample id is modified to be the current sample
   - the script is placed in the vm-scripts folder
-      - an execute-SRR#-DATE.script is created to invoke the vm to run.
+  - an execute-SRR#-DATE.script is created to invoke the vm to run.<br/>

   The script for [finalbam-pickup-startup.script](./partials/finalbam-pickup-startup.script)<br/>
   - is copied by the reset.script (invoked by cleanup-mycosnp-vm.script)
   - the sample id is modified to be the current sample
   - the script is placed in the vm-scripts folder
-      - an execute-SRR#-DATE.script is created to invoke the vm to run.
+  - an execute-SRR#-DATE.script is created to invoke the vm to run.<br/>

   The script for [trimmed-pickup-startup.script](./partials/trimmed-pickup-startup.script)<br/>
   - is copied by the reset.script (invoked by cleanup-mycosnp-vm.script)
   - the sample id is modified to be the current sample
   - the script is placed in the vm-scripts folder
-      - an execute-SRR#-DATE.script is created to invoke the vm to run.
+  - an execute-SRR#-DATE.script is created to invoke the vm to run.<br/>

   **What do these do?**